 Welcome, please come in!
 We are still arranging our furniture but we are happy to have you here.
 We (Arathi Sethumadhavan & Richard Pak) are both engineering psychologists.
-Arathi works in industry (Senior Director at CORE HF), while Rich is in academia (Associate Professor in Psychology, Clemson University).
+Arathi works in industry (Senior User Research Manager at Microsoft), while Rich is in academia (Associate Professor in Psychology, Clemson University).

 We are both excited and passionate about the future.
 Many people think it will be dominated by humans working alongside highly autonomous things (software agents, robots).
 These autonomous systems will be present in our work, home, recreation, and even romantic lives.

 However, human behavior with higher levels of autonomy can be counter-intuitive, irrational, and maladaptive.
 What will this future look like?
 How will humans react?
 How will this change us?

 As we approach this uncertain future, it becomes even more critical to understand how humans behave and react with such systems.